 A quick note: you should always pre-drill your holes (especially with smaller boards like these 2×2 ones) to avoid having the wood split!

-With two long support pieces along each of the long sides, you’re ready to add in the bottom slats, so your garden actually has a base.
+With two long support pieces along each of the long sides, you’re ready to add in the bottom slats.
 You’ll use the scrap 1×4 pieces to cut down slats that fit in the bottom of your garden bed, and nail or screw them into the 2×2 support pieces.

 Add Bottom Shelf